mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 ### Scenario: Find Movies with the Same Director

-The second scenario that we have provided for you lets you click a new link on a movie details page "Find Movies with Same Director", and shows all other movies that share the same director as the displayed movie.
+The second scenario that we have provided for you expects to be able to click a new link on a movie details page "Find Movies with Same Director", and shows all other movies that share the same director as the displayed movie.
 For this you'll have to modify the existing Show Movie view, and you'll have to add a route, view and controller method for Find With Same Director.

 ### Action!
-Implement the Step Definitions
+Implement the Step Definitions and Specs to Drive Modifications to the Code Base

-### Scenario: Can't Find Movies With the Same Director If We Don't Know the Director

-The third handles the sad path, when the current movie has no director info but we try to do "Find Movies with Same Director" anyway.

 Going one Cucumber step at a time, use RSpec to create the appropriate controller and model specs to drive the creation of the new controller and model methods.
 At the least, you will need to write tests to drive the creation of:

 * a RESTful route for Find Similar Movies (HINT: use the 'match' syntax for routes as suggested in "Non-Resource-Based Routes" in the [Rails Routing documentation](http://guides.rubyonrails.org/routing.html)).
 You can also use the key `:as` to specify a name to generate helpers (i.e. search_directors_path)  Note: you probably won’t test this directly in a spec, but a line in Cucumber or rspec will fail if the route is not correct.
 * a controller method to receive the click on "Find with Same Director", and grab the `id` (for example) of the movie that is the subject of the match (i.e. the one we're trying to find movies similar to)
 * a model method in the `Movie` model to find movies whose director matches that of the current movie.

+### Scenario: Can't Find Movies With the Same Director If We Don't Know the Director

+The third handles the sad path, when the current movie has no director info but we try to do "Find Movies with Same Director" anyway.

 <details>
   <summary>